nbiish/giizhendam-aabajichiganan-mcp/README.md

 This project implements a Model Context Protocol (MCP) server that provides multi-agent CLI orchestration for developers and decision-makers.
 It serves as a bridge between different AI models and external CLI agents, and provides specialized tools for financial analysis and collaborative decision simulation.

-The server includes a multi-agent orchestrator tool (`orchestrate_agents`) that loads CLI agents from `CLI_AGENTS_JSON` or `llms.txt`, uses Gemini 2.5 Pro via OpenRouter to decide between sequential or parallel execution, executes the agents, and synthesizes a consolidated markdown report.
+The server includes a multi-agent orchestrator tool (`orchestrate_agents`) that loads CLI agents from `CLI_AGENTS_JSON` or `llms.txt`, uses a configurable orchestrator model (default: Gemini 2.5 Pro) via OpenRouter to decide between sequential or parallel execution, executes the agents, and synthesizes a consolidated markdown report.

+**Key Features:**
+- **Unified Orchestrator Model**: All AI operations use a single configurable model via OpenRouter
+- **18 Financial Expert Agents**: Comprehensive financial analysis with individual expert perspectives (900 tokens each) + RAG consolidation
+- **Model Flexibility**: Easily swap between any OpenRouter-supported model (Gemini, Claude, GPT-4, etc.)

 <div align="center">
 ◈──◆──◇─────────────────────────────────────────────────◇──◆──◈